Our favourite shortcut into regional Italian cuisine.

 Un tagliere dell'Emilia Romagna:

-The central-eastern province of Emilia Romania is considered one of Italy's finest foodie regions - it seems unfair to pick only one but let's just put it there: Emilia Romania has the highest number of geographically protected culinary products (DOCG) in the country and is home to medieval Bologna - top of the foodie iceberg.
+The central-eastern province of Emilia Romania is considered one of Italy's finest foodie regions - it seems unfair to pick only one but let's just put it there: Emilia Romania has the highest number of geographically protected culinary products (DOCG) in the country and is home to medieval Bologna - tip of the foodie iceberg.

 We're talking home of Parmigiano Reggiano, squacquerone and provolone, other lesser-known cheeses may feature on your wooden board like Fossa di Sogliano, a creamy cheese matured for three months in oval holes dug out of rock!